Qyoom/qyoom.github.io/_posts/2016-02-5-d3-gen-update-pattern.md

 ####Lost and found in translation

 I started by studying Mike Bostock's three-part [General Update Pattern tutorials](https://bl.ocks.org/mbostock/3808234).
 (Bostock is the creator of D3).
 I then worked to translate this pattern from the horizontal linear axis layout in Bostock's tutorials to what is called a "pack" layout which is hierarchical and typically represented as circles nested within other circles.
 Because of the hierarchical nature, and my basic unfamiliarity with the API, this took quite a bit of trial and error on my part.
-I was delighted to pull it off in the end as it gives me some confidence that I will be able to have the kind of control over agents in models that have greater complexity.
+I was delighted to pull it off in the end as it gives me some confidence that I will be able to have better control over agents in models that have increasing complexity.
 I plan to go back now and improve the implementation of the last weeks simulation.

 ####Next: Introducing evoluational reinforcement and bias